 Simple English definitions for legal terms

-Read a random definition: rigging the market
+Read a random definition: dismissal with prejudice

 The Law of Lombardy is a set of rules that were created by King Rothar of the Lombards in 643 AD.
 It was a type of Germanic law that was written in Latin and was more complete than other similar laws.
 It was based on a code called the Edict of Rothar and was used in Lombardy and other parts of Europe.